python/cpython/Doc/c-api/intro.rst

    tuple = Py_BuildValue("(iis)", 1, 2, "three");
    list = Py_BuildValue("[iis]", 1, 2, "three");

-It is much more common to use :cfunc:`PyObject_SetItem` and friends with items whose references you are only borrowing, like arguments that were passed in to the function you are writing.
+It is much more common to use :c:func:`PyObject_SetItem` and friends with items whose references you are only borrowing, like arguments that were passed in to the function you are writing.
 In that case, their behaviour regarding reference counts is much saner, since you don't have to increment a reference count so you